-There’s nothing worse than realising you’re just going to have to bite the bullet and talk to your GP about a particularly embarrassing problem, let alone pulling yourself together and actually doing it.
+There’s nothing worse than realising you’re just going to have to bite the bullet and talk to your GP about a particularly embarrassing symptoms, let alone pulling yourself together and actually doing it.
 We’re British, after all!

 But what if your avoidance is doing you more harm than good?
 According to a recent survey, there’s a word us women could be avoiding so much so, that we’re putting our health in danger by not going to the doctor for a chat about it!